 When I first entered Gleason’s Gym in 1977 I thought I’d take a few quick shots for the portfolio and then move on.
-A few shots led to a five-year obsession that took me into some of the darkest corners of the Sweet Science and even an attempt at boxing myself. create word cloud But that’s another story.
+A few shots led to a five-year obsession that took me into some of the darkest corners of the Sweet Science and even an attempt at boxing myself.
+But that’s another story.

 My day job then was answering “Letters to the Editor” at Newsweek, but in the evenings I’d rush downtown to Gleason’s to hang out with the fighters and their managers.
 Taking pictures at the gym made me realize that my true love was photography and I soon left the corporate comforts of Newsweek.